Summary of key points

 Knowing the differences between them will help you choose the best ingredient for your recipes.

-So in conclusion, the difference between cream cheese and crème fraiche is pretty broad.
+So overall, the difference between cream cheese and crème fraiche is pretty broad.

 Crème fraiche has a higher fat content and flavor than cream cheese, which makes it ideal for baking and savory dishes.